 Yet, buying a home in the UK is still the dream for a lot of people, and schemes like rent to buy can help you realise your ambitions of getting on the property ladder.

 If you’re planning on buying the property after renting it, it’s advisable to speak to an independent mortgage adviser to understand your options.

 Need help finding one?
+Our recommended mortgage advisers have a 5-star Trustpilot rating from over 5,000 reviews.
 Get a competitive mortgage quote below.

 Your property may be repossessed if you do not keep up repayments on your mortgage.